Druidry (modern): Definition

 Modern Druidry takes its name from the Iron Age druids referred to in various Greco-Roman sources, as depicted here in a nineteenth-century illustration.

 Modern Druidry derives its name from the Celtic magico-religious specialists of Iron Age Western Europe, known as Druids.
 There is no real historical continuity between the Druids of Iron Age Europe and modern Druids.
 However, some Druids nevertheless regard modern Druidry as a genuine continuation of the practices of the Iron Age Druids.

 The 18th-century figure Iolo Morganwg fabricated what he claimed were early Welsh literary sources and traditions that supposedly dated to the prehistoric Druids.
 Gorsedd, one of the 18th-century traditions that Morganwg founded, became part of the National Eisteddfod of Wales festival.
 The concerns of modern Druidry, which include healing the planet and seeking connections with the natural world, are likely very different from those of the Iron Age societies in which the original Druids lived.
 Another 18th-century fabrication is the Fragments of Ancient Poetry, which was published by James Macpherson between 1760 and 1763.
 The poems were hugely popular; they were read by many of the notable figures of the period, including Voltaire, Napoleon, and Thomas Jefferson, and the quality of the poetry inspired contemporary comparisons with Homer.
 Although attributed to the ancient, semi-legendary poet Ossian, the works are believed to have been composed by a wistful Macpherson seeking to recreate Scotland's oral traditions.

 Everything presently known about the Iron Age Druids derives from archaeological evidence and Greco-Roman textual sources, rather than material produced by these Druids themselves.
 Due to the scarcity of knowledge about the Iron Age Druids, their belief system cannot be accurately reconstructed.
-Some Druids incorporate everything that is known about Iron Age Druids into their practices.
+Some modern Druids incorporate everything that is known about Iron Age Druids into their practices.
 However, as noted by Irish contemporary paganism scholar Jenny Butler, the historical realities of Iron Age religion are often overlooked by Druids in favour of "a highly romanticised version".